 Semaphore makes it easy to setup continuous integration for Python projects.
 When you add a project from a Python repository, Semaphore will run a brief analysis and suggest some common commands based on the structure of your repository.

 For example, after the analysis determines that the project is written in Python and it has a requirements.txt file, the following commands will be suggested:

 pip install -r requirements.txt python setup.py test

-You can easily change or add more build commands, customize your build environment with custom configuration files, environment variables and more (see the Customizing your build section for more information).
+You can easily change or add more build commands, customize your build environment with configuration files, environment variables and more (see the 'Customizing your build' section for more information).

 The Semaphore platform supports a wide range of Python versions: